Home

 Today, as opposed to the '50's when my mother would make a cheeseball, we have dozens of specialty cheeses from which to choose.
 That option alone changes the old cheese ball into something new and more delicious.

 What you serve with your cheese ball also makes a difference.
 Assorted crackers are fine, but I also like to select an artisan bread, thinly sliced to accompany the cheeseball.
-Or some wonderful breadsticks are a good choice.
-I also like some fruits (and sun-dried fruits) and certain vegetables to enhance a cheese offering.
+Or some wonderful bread sticks.

 As I recall, I discovered this particular cheesy recipe a number of years ago in a magazine, but I don't remember which one.
 And this recipe actually makes 2 cheeseballs.
 I keep one cheeseball "in reserve," or as they say in football, "on the bench," until needed.